d3m02/cpp_grimoire/C++ Notes/CppCon and similar/Understanding Value Categories.md

 * const references parameter will accept an argument that's either const or non-const,
 * non-const reference parameter will accept only a non-const argument
 * when it appears in an expression, a reference to const yilds a non-modifiable lvalue.
-* f(const T&) == f(T), since T is copy of object, thus modifying doesn't really change it.
+* `{cpp}f(const T&) == f(T)`, since T is copy of object, thus modifying doesn't really change it.
 Passing by const ref might me more efficient than passing by value since making copy consume some time and memory.

 References similar to pointers, yields to lvalue, which mean
 ```c++